xxwilliam/assignment-1/README.md

 managment systems, (commputer in vehical).
 Knowledge in to late model vehicles that run a carboeretta or fuel injector systems, A cert 2 or higher in automotive electrical technoledge, A cert 2 or higher in automotive studies, commputer programming can take in between 25 to 40 weeks or longer.
 Experience in cloud computering and software engineering.I would use  Rasberry Pi Model B which has ARM Cortex processor, Wi-Fi, Bluetooth, 2 USB ports, 2 GB of RAM, with a SD card memory of 32 GB of memory.
-The program would be developed on MyGet which is cloud based,  </p>
+The program would be developed on MyGet which is cloud based, software company.  </p>

  <h3> The outcome</h3>